tarynmartin/pet-plants-backend/server/README.md

 `npm start` - Runs the server.
 ## Default endpoints:
+ - npm run dev
+ - use postman to test endpoint

 A `GET` request to `/plants` will list all the plants in the Firestore database